College of Management, Mahidol University

 College of Management, Mahidol University, also known as CMMU, is the business school of Mahidol University, located in Bangkok, Thailand.
-Established in 1997, CMMU offers master's and Ph.D. degree programmes in management studies.
+Established in 1997, CMMU offers Master's and Ph.D. degree programmes in management studies.
+CMMU is a member of AACSB and CMMU is now the FIRST business school in Thailand to be accredited by earning both AMBA and BGA accreditations.

 Programmes

 CMMU currently runs international and Thai programmes in various management disciplines.